ledinhtan/Multibar-system-stress-analysis/README.md

 ## Problem

-Find stress distribution in the axially symmetrical bar system (Figure 1) subjected to fix one end, other end is pulled by the axial force p = 1 kg.
+Find stress distribution in the axially symmetrical bar system (Attached figure) subjected to fix one end, other end is pulled by the axial force p = 1 kg.
 The geometric parameters: Cross-section A1 = 2 cm^2, A2 = 1 cm^2, l1 = l2 = 10 cm.
 Young's mmodulus E1 = E2 = E =
 2x10^6 kg/cm^2.